-There are many different ways of intermittent fasting.
-The methods vary in the number of fast days and the calorie allowances.
+Intermittent fasting involves periods of entirely or partially abstaining from eating.
+There are many methods of intermittent fasting that vary in the number of fast days and the calorie allowances.

 Some studies suggest that this way of eating may offer benefits such as fat loss, better health, and increased longevity.
 Proponents claim that an intermittent fasting program is easier to maintain than traditional, calorie-controlled diets.

-In this article, we discuss the research behind the most popular types of intermittent fasting and provide tips on how to maintain this type of diet.
+In this article, we discuss the research behind the most popular types of intermittent fasting and provide tips on maintaining this type of diet.

 There are various methods of intermittent fasting, and people will prefer different styles.
-Read on to find out about seven different ways to do intermittent fasting.
+Read on to find out about six different ways to do intermittent fasting.

 1. Fast for 12 hours a day